 Author – Ayantika Dey

-We are all aware of the exponential increase in world population and its grave outcomes.
-The time is not far when Earth would see a definite reduction in cultivable land and a spiraling food demand due to the land crisis and space crunch.
-Increasing urbanization is particularly evident among Indian cities, which face a massive influx of rural migrants seeking jobs and settling down in burgeoning urban sprawls.
-The UN estimates that by the year 2050, close to 70% of the world’s population will live in urban areas and the total population of the world will increase by 3 billion people.
+We are all aware of the exponential increase in the global population and its grave outcomes.
+The time is not far when Earth would see a definite reduction in cultivable land and a spiraling food demand due to this land crisis.

-In order to provide a solution to the growing urban-rural supply chain issue, an innovative concept called “Vertical Farming” was jointly conceived by a Malaysian architect Ken Yeang and an American microbiologist Dickson Despommier.
-Vertical farming is an ultra-modern way of urban agriculture, which uses the principle of augmentation of the incoming sunlight as seen in a greenhouse.
-It is nothing but crop farms stacked on top of each other instead of spanning out horizontally.
+In order to provide a solution to the growing urban-rural supply chain issue, an innovative concept called “Vertical Farming” was jointly conceived by an American microbiologist Dickson Despommier and a Malaysian architect Ken Yeang.
+Vertical farming is an ultra-modern way of urban agriculture that incorporates a climate-controlled environment and soilless farming techniques to optimize plant growth.
+It is nothing but crop farms stacked on top of each other inside a greenhouse instead of spanning out horizontally.
 These high-rises are often called “Farmscrapers”.

-The idea of vertical farming has been adopted mainly developed nations such as Singapore, Japan, the US, etc. However, India is not far behind too, with serious experiments being conducted in agricultural institutions.
-The Indian Council of Agricultural Research (ICAR) is trying its best to implement this new technique to bring about a revolution in Indian agriculture.
-Small-scale adaptations of vertical farming have been seen in Nadia, West Bengal and in Punjab.
+The idea of vertical farming has been adopted mainly among developed nations such as Singapore, Japan, the US, etc. However, India is not far behind too, with serious experiments being conducted in agricultural institutions.
+The Indian Council of Agricultural Research is trying to implement this new technique to bring about a revolution in Indian agriculture.
+Small-scale adaptations of vertical farming have been seen in West Bengal and Punjab.
 Bidhan Chandra Krishi Vishwavidhalaya in Nadia has found initial success in growing brinjal and tomato.
-Punjab also has succeeded in producing potato tubers through vertical farming.
+Punjab also has succeeded in producing potato tubers through vertical farming in India.

-Clearly, some of India’s chronic problems like lack of supply, overuse of pesticides and unemployment can be solved to some extent.
+Clearly, some of India’s chronic problems like messy food supply, overuse of pesticides and unemployment can be solved to some extent.
 However, the huge cost of infrastructure for a large-scale farm is a major hurdle for implementing vertical farming in India to be the next big thing.
-May be, this novel idea may become feasible for Indian agriculture in the not so near future!
+Maybe, this novel idea could become feasible for Indian agriculture in the not so near future!